Table of Contents[Hide][Show]

 3. When (are tasks getting done)

-Make a schedule.
+Make a content schedule.
 Your entire marketing strategy should be pretty much laid out on your calendar.
 This goes for all pieces of content, including blog posts, social media posts, podcasts, emails, webinars, case studies, infographics, videos, and anything else in your content strategy.

 You can also include important dates for other to-dos like content updates, site audits, team meetings, public appearances, affiliate marketing, marketing campaigns, and guest promotion work.